French Dip Sandwich

 Instructions

-- 1Season roast with salt, pepper and garlic powder.
+- 1Season the beef brisket generously with salt, pepper, and garlic powder on all sides.

-- 5Remove roast, let rest for 10 minutes, then slice (or shred with forks).
-Strain the au jus (liquid) leftover in the slow cooker into a jug.
+- 5Remove the beef and let rest for 10 minutes, then slice or shred with two forks.
+Strain the au jus through a fine-mesh sieve into a bowl.

-- 14Toast the sandwiches in preheated oven for 5 minutes or until the cheese begins to melt.
+- 7Toast the sandwiches in the preheated oven for 5 minutes, until the cheese just begins to melt and the bread is warm and slightly crispy.

 Nutrition — Per Serving